Kyoto Prefecture

 Romon Gate: made in 1628

 Shimogamo Shrine is not very big.
-In the inner shrine grounds, there are many buildings that usually are used only for aoi matsuri, hollyhock festival, one of the most famous festivals in Kyoto.
+Many of the buildings in the inner shrine grounds are usually used only for Aoi Matsuri, one of the most famous festivals in Kyoto.

 maiden at shimogamo shrine